zarusz/SlimMessageBus/docs/intro.md

 #### Polymorphic messages

-Consider the following messages types that can be produced:
+Consider the following message types that can be produced:

 ```cs
 public class CustomerEvent